shalivan/shalivan.github.io/_posts/UE5/09-01-01-U_Optimisation.md

 ### Draw calls
 Fixed cost per call. bigger then polycount.

+##### Instancing
 Instancing a mesh provides performance benefits even if the total number of draw calls does not reflect that

+**Instancing** being a special case of batching.
+With a scene rendered with many small or simple objects each with only a few triangles, the performance is entirely CPU-bound by the API; the GPU has no ability to increase it.
+More precisely, "the processing time on the CPU for the draw call is greater than the amount of time the GPU takes to actually draw the mesh, so the GPU is starved.
+So Batching attempts to allow the CPU to combine a number of objects into a **single API call**.
+In the case of Instancing it is the one mesh and the number of times you are drawing with a separate data structure for holding information about each separate mesh.

 Using Instances bring up the Stat UNIT and watch the DRAW versus GPU (CPU vGPU) and notice when you instance a mesh the CPU time remains fairly consistent depending on the additional information you are wanting to pass to each instance, while the GPU will increase.
 All of these numbers are still dependent on the size of your mesh and the type of material setup and the ultimate limitations of your CPU and GPU. [src](https://answers.unrealengine.com/questions/127435/using-instanced-meshes-doesnt-reduce-draw-calls.html)
 Instanced meshes will reduce the draw call overhead on the CPU but will not reduce the GPU cost.